odea-project/qAlgorithms/report/report.md

 heavily reduced real data and an artificial bin with three very different bins and two points that do not belong to any bin.

+As of 08.07.2024, a critical flaw within DQS calculation was identified and fixed.
+During the step which finds the MOD, if the greatest searched scan was greater than the last scan in the dataset, uninitialised memory was accessed twice.
+This lead to distances occasionally being zero.

 A significant advantage over R and Julia implementations is that a single executable can be provided.
 This means the user is not required to install a complete programming language and scripting environment on his device or troubleshoot problems caused by future package changes.
-This is untrue, but automated package installation and version control could be implemented for both R and Julia.
 As such, a significant improvement in terms of user-friendliness was achieved.
+This only applies while automated package installation and version control are not implemented for both R and Julia.

 ### Performance Evaluation